 Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis is planning a new, nine-story facility on the Washington University medical campus dedicated solely to outpatient cancer care.
-The facility will provide a central home for nearly all aspects of advanced cancer care for outpatients, improving the experience and comfort for patients and their families.
+This facility will provide a central home for nearly all aspects of advanced cancer care for outpatients, improving the experience and comfort for patients and their families.

 While most outpatient cancer care on the campus will be moved to the new building, the project will not affect care provided at Siteman’s five satellite locations.